 Income growth and associated changes in dietary habits have been shown to be a more influential driver of fish demand in recent decades than population growth at the global scale3,5.
 Cai and Leung3 disaggregated the effects of population growth and consumption per capita for the period 2008-2013 and found that they accounted for 40% and 60%, respectively, of the increase in global fish demand.
 Their results showed considerable regional variation; in Sub-Saharan Africa the contribution of population growth to total demand was 90%, while in East Asia (mainly China) where economic growth was much stronger and population growth relatively weak, population accounted for only 13% of the overall increase in fish demand.
 Asia was the source of virtually all of the increase in global fish consumption over this period, suggesting that Asian countries are undergoing a significant dietary transition, one that is just beginning in Sub-Saharan Africa.

 To assess the role of income in blue food consumption globally, we use an aggregate metric for fish following the demand model of Muhammad et al2, and then compare correlations between per capita income and consumption of fish versus terrestrial meat with cross-sectional data (see Methods).
 Figure 1 reveals a weak correlation (r=0.26) between per capita income and apparent fish consumption across the 72 countries in our global dataset.
-The correlation between per capita income and consumption of terrestrial meat, on other hand, is higher (r=0.67), reflecting the nutrition transition whereby meat consumption rises steadily with income growth and tapers off at higher levels of income10.
+The correlation between per capita income and consumption of terrestrial meat, on the other hand, is higher (r=0.67), reflecting the nutrition transition whereby meat consumption rises steadily with income growth and tapers off at higher levels of income10.
 These results are consistent with estimates by Muhammad et al.31 showing a uniformly higher income elasticity of demand for meat than for fish and suggesting that consumers have a stronger preference for meat over fish at mid- to high levels of income.